isabella232/GitExtensionsDoc/source/file_history.rst

+.. _file-history:

 File history
 ============

+``File tree`` is a separate form to view the history of a file or folder.
+Since Git Extensions 4.0 this functionality is included in :ref:`browse-repository`, see specifically :ref:`filter-file`.
+This form is deprecated and may be removed in future releases.

 To display the single file history, right click on a file name in the :ref:`browse-repository` ``File tree`` or in the ``Diff`` tab and select ``File history`` or ``Blame``.
-The single file history viewer shows all revisions of a single file.
-(This is available for submodules too, but the information is mostly not interesting.)
+The single file history viewer shows all revisions of a single file or submodules.

 .. image:: /images/context_menu_blame.png